KAAtheWiseGit/ulmus/README.md

 ### Bubble Tea

 Ulmus interface is based on that of Bubble Tea, so they are very similar.
-However, Rust's type system causes two differences:

-- Ulmus doesn't type-erase messages, so the application must implement a separate type for its subroutines: [`CustomMsg`].

-- The model is mutated in-place in `update`, since it can be ensured that it doesn't change when `view` is called.
+The model is mutated in-place in `update`, since it can be ensured that it doesn't change when `view` is called.

 ### [Ratatui]